-Many members of the armed forces believe that their protections under the Servicemembers Civil Relief Act take effect upon deployment.
-In fact, the SCRA has nothing substantial to do with deployment, with the exception of logistical considerations mentioned above.
+Another common misconception is that SCRA protections take effect upon deployment.
+In fact, the Servicemembers Civil Relief Act has nothing substantial to do with deployment, with the exception of logistical considerations mentioned above.

-Many limitations on the interest that can be charged on debts to members of the armed forces apply only to debts taken out before he or she had active military status.
-If a servicemember were to purchase a vehicle at a higher interest rate before going on active duty, this would have to be amended to 6 percent.
-If he or she made the same purchase after going on active duty, however, the interest rate would stand, although other laws may come into play, such as the Military Lending Act.
+Many limitations on the interest lenders can charge servicemembers apply only to debts taken out before they had active military status.
+If a servicemember were to purchase a vehicle at a higher interest rate before going on active duty, the lender would have to amend the rate to 6 percent.
+If they made the same purchase after going on active duty, however, the interest rate would stand, although other laws may come into play, such as the Military Lending Act.